Izabel Goulart Flaunts Smoking-Hot Body In Tiny Green Bikini

 “Beautiful angelic lady,” wrote a fourth follower.

 Izabel’s body seems to be made for skimpy swimwear.
-Not too long ago, she and fellow model Alessandra Ambrosio showed off their incredible physiques while they posed in bikinis while on a swing during a visit to Abu Dhabi.
+Not too long ago, she and fellow model Alessandra Ambrosio showed off their incredible physiques while they posed in bikinis on a swing during a visit to Abu Dhabi.